Wood remembers. Each grain, each trace of moisture carries a history of touch, of air, of time.

 Daxophone

-daxophone arbrasson
+daxophone

 I was playing the daxophone and arbrasson with MaxMSP at the Experiments in Electronic Sound Festival (EESF) 2025, CalArts, Valencia, CA. I played the arbrasson acoustically and only hooked up the daxophone with my computer.
 I wanted to start without speaker and only focus on the reflection and resonance of the space.
 I was thinking a lot about how my gesture and sound could make us aware of the space that we all situated.

-making a daxophone
+Making a daxophone

 The tongue, which is the main body of daxophone, is cut by CNC machine.
 The sound is different depending on the type of wood, shape, thickness, and the edge of the wood.
-The daxophone is attached with the wood block that has two contact mic embedded inside and hooked up with a 1/4 stereo jack, playing with the dax and a cello bow.
+The daxophone is attached with the wood block that has two contact mic embedded inside and hooked up with a 1/4" stereo jack, playing with the dax and a cello bow.
 I was working in Daniel Fishkin's studio in New York, helping with sanding and oiling the daxophone.